- Every gamer has experienced it at some point: the sudden, dramatic plunge of frames per second (FPS) that causes your screen to stutter and lag.

 Yes, the CPU does affect the FPS.
 A common rule, the higher the number of cores, the better the FPS.
 Though the increase in FPS will vary in different games, depending on how much it relies on the CPU and GPU.

 Besides, even if the game relies on GPU for rendering, the CPU provides the relevant details and works on other critical aspects relevant to the game’s performance.

 Doom Eternal runs at 60 frames per second on consoles but can be unlocked to run at 120 FPS on PC if you’ve got the hardware for it.
 Why does this matter?
 A high framerate is crucial for an enjoyable experience with Doom Eternal.

 If your game can’t keep up with the action, it’ll feel sluggish and frustrating.
 You’ll be able to appreciate the level of detail in Doom Eternal’s world and combat when it’s running at 120 FPS.

 Is 60 FPS good for Doom Eternal?

-60 FPS is the default framerate for Doom Eternal on the majority of the platforms except for the Nintendo Switch so it’s pretty decent for any gamer.
+60 FPS is the default framerate for Doom Eternal on most platforms except for the Nintendo Switch, so it’s pretty decent for any gamer.

-Alternatively, you can also tweak your computer with the best FPS settings to further enhance your gameplay.
+Alternatively, you can also tweak your computer with the best FPS settings to enhance your gameplay.